AScozzari/W3suitever1/replit.md

 # Overview
-W3 Suite is a multi-tenant enterprise platform designed to centralize and optimize business operations across various modules, including CRM, POS, WMS, Analytics, HR, CMS, and Bidding.
+W3 Suite is a multi-tenant enterprise platform designed to centralize and optimize business operations across various modules like CRM, POS, WMS, Analytics, HR, CMS, and Bidding.
 Its core purpose is to enhance efficiency, market responsiveness, and strategic decision-making through a comprehensive, integrated solution.
 The platform provides a unified user experience, incorporating advanced AI for workflow automation, intelligent routing, and an AI Voice Agent System, aiming to transform business processes and drive growth.

 # User Preferences
 - Preferred communication style: Simple, everyday language